 Not so long ago, readers, I used to think I didn't like Indian food.
-I never ate it as a kid and the first time I had it was in college, when I took a bit of chicken in a yellow curry so thick and strong, it left generally adventurous me scarred.
+I never ate it as a kid and the first time I had it was in college, when I took a bit of chicken in a yellow curry so thick and strong, it left me, a generally adventurous eater, scarred.
 After that, I didn't give it a second try, let alone though, which is completely unlike me.

 Ever since then, I've been wading back into the curry waters to pinpoint exactly what I do and don't like about the various curries.
 I know I like red curry and I know I don't like yellow curry.
 I still haven't tried green curry, but it's next on my list.

 Despite my dislike of yellow curry (More specifically, the turmeric that gives yellow curry its vibrant color), I wanted to give this dish a shot.
 I was a little hesitant of the turmeric, so I toned it down a bit and upped the cumin, since I know I love that.
 I've left the original amounts here, though, since I'm certain I'll be making this again with the actual proportions.
 It was delicious!

 1 (2-inch) cinnamon stick

 1 TBSP ground coriander

 1 TBSP ground turmeric